AmritRVardhan/TravelRecommendation/README.md

 # Model
 - The weight to both Collaorative filtering and Content based filtering is 0.5.
-- Response time calculated has been lower than 500ms.
 - I would like to experiment more models on this.
--
+LightFM, DeepFM, Random Forest for hybrid recommendations.

 # Evaluation
 Recall@K, MAP, Precison@K implemented.
+Response time calculated has been lower than 500ms.

 # Notes
 - We are lacking features, if gathering data from user to make features is tough, getting data for the place from public domains to create a description would help in creating a feature where we could use TF-IDF(or similar NLP methodologies) and have a better recommendation system.